Straight to your inbox

 Monica Vinader, a jewelry retailer, celebrates customer birthdays by giving a gift of 10% off their products.
 By recording the customer’s birth date, Monica Vinader can send out an automated birthday email that reminds customers to engage with the brand, which can lead to more sales.

-Order updates, account registration, and shipping notifications aren’t always the sexiest emails, but they’re arguably the most necessary.
-These types of emails boast high open and click-through rates, as they contain information that a customer needs to know.
+Order updates, account registration, and shipping notifications aren’t always the sexiest emails, but they’re arguably some of the most necessary.
+These types of emails boast high open and click-through rates, since they contain information that a customer needs to know.

 After a customer makes a purchase, you want to know what they think.
 Was the product everything they hoped for?
 Did the shipping process go smoothly?
 If the customer contacted customer service, did they have a positive experience?